PostHog/posthog.com/contents/docs/pipelines/timestamp-parser.md

 ### Have a question?

 We love answering questions.
-Ask us anything via [our Support page](/questions) or using the Q&A widget at the bottom of this page.
+Ask us anything [in the company forums](/questions) or using the Q&A widget at the bottom of this page.

-You can also join the [PostHog Community Slack group](/slack) to collaborate with others and get advice on developing your own PostHog apps.

-### Further information
+## FAQ

-##### Who created this app?
+### Who created this app?

 We'd like to thank PostHog team member [Yakko Majuri](https://github.com/yakkomajuri) and community member [Victor Campuzano](https://github.com/vicampuzano) for creating the Timestamp Parser.
 Thank you, both!